ispras/qdt/README.md

 `psutil` provides cross-platform process manipulations (e.g. by c2t).
 `appdirs` used to store QDT's data in a platform specific location.
+`scons` used by some scripts to compile executables (e.g. from sources in C).

 Now the all environment prerequisites are satisfied.